tuukka/selftranslate/README.txt

 django-admin.py makemessages -s language-code

+3.1.
+If you want users to be able to start new translations, add a localisation with the language code xx to be used as a template:

+django-admin.py makemessages -s xx

 4. Enable the localisations by USE_I18N=True in settings.py.

 5. If the translatable texts change, make the updates available to the